sigmdel/lazmacropad/README.md

 ![](images/macro_defs.jpg)

 Macros 3 in the macro definition window shown above, injects `été` into the currently focused application on the computer running *lazmacropad*.
-Macro 4 is a keyboard events macro that will inject `été` on computers that use the French (AZERTY) key map, while `2t2` will be injected in most QWERTY type keyboard.
+Macro 4 is a keyboard events macro that will inject `été` on computers that use the French (AZERTY) key map, while `2t2` will be injected where a QWERTY type keyboard is used.
 Macro 3 pastes `été` no matter which key map is used.

 The strings are UTF8 encoded and can contain 3 escape sequences